Lakefront Arena: Wrestling

 The arena hosted LHSAA state wrestling tournaments in 1996 and 1998.

 Professional wrestling

 On October 23, 1993, World Championship Wrestling held its Halloween Havoc pay-per-view at Lakefront Arena.

-Ring of Honor wrestling's Supercard of Honor XII was hosted at Lakefront Arena on April 7, 2018 during WrestleMania 34 weekend.
+Ring of Honor wrestling's Supercard of Honor XII was hosted at Lakefront Arena on April 7, 2018, during WrestleMania 34 weekend.
 The arena also hosted several house shows during the 1980s.

-All Elite Wrestling hosted it's flagship TV show, Dynamite, at the arena on 13 April, 2022 which included hometown star Ricky Starks.
+All Elite Wrestling hosted its flagship TV show, Dynamite, at the arena on 13 April 2022 which included hometown star Ricky Starks, and Samoa Joe winning his first ROH World Television Championship from Minoru Suzuki.